 This paper highlights one of the more popular biases in behavioral economics – Familiarity Bias.
 The avoidance of investments that we either don’t understand or are less familiar with is a classic form of familiarity or home bias.
 It exists within all humans and in all countries.

+This paper highlights one of the more popular biases I behavioral economics – Familiarity Bias.
+The avoidance of investments that we either don’t understand or are less familiar with is a classic form of familiarity or home bias.
+It exists within all humans and in all countries.
 We’d like to dispel this thought process and highlight that, for a number of reasons, most investors should carry a core position in international securities.
 In this paper, we will answer the following key questions:

-- How should investors approach international investing?
+- How should one approach international investing?

-Why is Comparing a Group of U.S. Stocks to a Group of “All Other” International Stocks Misleading?
+Why Is the Comparing of a Group of U.S. Stocks to a Group of All Other International Stocks Misleading?

 REASON 1: Country Performance Gets Lost In Index Performance